PriyaShrivastava25/Green-Coins/README.md

 # Green Coins- Web Application

-Green Coin is a Django-based web application designed to promote eco-friendly activities by rewarding users with Green Coins for verified environmental actions.
+Green Coins is a Django-based web application designed to promote eco-friendly activities by rewarding users with Green Coins for verified environmental actions.
 The project aims to create awareness, encourage sustainable behavior, and build a scalable Anti-Pollution Market system.

 This project is developed as an MCA Capstone Project with real-world use cases and scalability in mind.